 back to results Back

-On the Journey to Justice
+On the journey to justice

 A young Black woman speaks into a microphone on stage as three of her classmates look on with smiles.